Spurs Coach Gregg Popovich Hails King James And Calls Fox Reporter Laura Ingraham Arrogant

 While speaking with the press on Sunday before the San Antonio Spurs took on the Cleveland Cavaliers, Coach Gregg Popovich addressed the comments made by Fox News reporter Laura Ingraham.
 She called LeBron James and Kevin Durant “unintelligible” and said that they should “shut up and dribble” after their interview on Uninterrupted aired.
 Ingraham’s comments were heavily aimed at James because he criticized Donald Trump for not giving “a f*ck about the people.”
 Popovich took Ingraham to task for her remarks.

-According to Greg Swartz of The Bleacher Report, Popovich called Ingraham’s comments an “unbelievable show of arrogance.”
+According to Greg Swartz of the Bleacher Report, Popovich called Ingraham’s comments an “unbelievable show of arrogance.”
 She tried to dictate to James what, when, where, and how he should speak his mind.
 The Spurs coach called her behavior “ludicrous.”

 “But to not have a feel for who this guy is…think about when he came into the public view.
 How young was he?”
 Popovich said.
 “And to this day he hasn’t missed a step.
 He hasn’t fallen off the ledge.
 He’s been a brilliant example for millions of kids, especially of kids of lesser opportunity who haven’t had the same advantages of others.”